The NHS workers who have died during the coronavirus pandemic

 – Areema Nasreen, nurse

-Aged 36, Ms Nasreen died on April 2 in intensive care at Walsall Manor Hospital in the West Midlands – where she had worked for 16 years.
+Ms Nasreen, 36, died on April 2 in intensive care at Walsall Manor Hospital in the West Midlands, where she had worked for 16 years.

 – Professor Mohamed Sami Shousha, researcher

-The professor, 79, who had worked at UK cancer research laboratories at London’s Hammersmith and Charing Cross hospitals since 1978, died on April 2.
+The 79-year-old, who had worked at UK cancer research laboratories at London’s Hammersmith and Charing Cross hospitals since 1978, died on April 2.

 – Thomas Harvey, nurse

-The healthcare assistant, 57, a father of seven who worked at Goodmayes Hospital in Ilford, east London, died at home on March 29.
+The healthcare assistant, a father-of-seven who worked at Goodmayes Hospital in Ilford, east London, died at home on March 29, aged 57.

 – Dr Amged El-Hawrani, consultant

-An ear, nose and throat consultant with University Hospitals of Derby and Burton NHS Foundation Trust, the 55-year-old died at Glenfield Hospital in Leicester on March 28.
+Dr El-Hawrani was an ear, nose and throat consultant with University Hospitals of Derby and Burton NHS Foundation Trust.
+He died at Glenfield Hospital in Leicester on March 28, aged 55.

 – Pooja Sharma, pharmacist